python/cpython/Doc/library/statistics.rst

       >>> round(intercept + slope * 2019)
       16

-   We could also use it to predict how many Monty Python films existed when Brian Cohen was born.
+   We could also use it to "predict" how many Monty Python films existed when Brian Cohen was born.

    .. doctest::